MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain Observatory Toolbox
-A MATLAB toolbox for accessing and using the neural recording public dataset releases from the Allen Brain Observatory\[1\].
+A MATLAB toolbox for accessing and using the neural recording public dataset releases from the Allen Brain Observatory \[1\].

 **NOTE**: Releases for the current version (0.9) are a *working prototype* intended for evaluation.
-Feedback is encouraged and welcomed<sup>1</sup>
+Feedback is encouraged and welcomed<sup>1</sup>.

 <sup>1.
 One or more feedback channels to be established soon</sup>